eb-del/mettle/content/Races/Subraces/Ungin.md

 # Features
 ## Physiology
-In their humanoid form, Ungin are indistinguishable from the [[Heorthwyrhtas|average human]], aside from a tendency towards denser hair of the head and body.
+In their humanoid form, Ungin are indistinguishable from the [[Harthwrichts|average human]], aside from a tendency towards denser hair of the head and body.

 The shapeshifting process of an Ungin is magical in nature; one of the naturally occurring versions of true and perfect [[morphosis]].
 The transformation is akin to reconciling the two modes of the Ungin [[psyche]].
 Ungin are best described as having two bodies to which they switch between freely: one that is completely human, and one that is completely bear.
 There is no middle-ground or half-changed state for an Ungin.